-Today we are going to be looking at a California (CA) Title 24 Restroom Sign.
-If you have ever visited or if you live in California, you may have noticed two signs to identify restrooms to the public, one on the wall and one on the door.
-Federal law requires the standard wall-mounted sign; California also requires a geometric restroom door sign.
+Today we are going to be looking at a California Title 24 restroom door sign.
+If you have ever visited or lived in California, you may have noticed two signs to identify restrooms to the public, one on the wall and one on the door.
+Federal law requires the standard wall-mounted sign, but California also requires a geometric restroom door sign.

-The Ca Title 24 Restroom Sign is strictly meant to be mounted on the door of a restroom.
-This location has mounted their Ca Title 24 Restroom Door Sign on a wall next to the hallway entrance which leads to the restrooms.
+The CA Title 24 restroom door sign is strictly meant to be mounted on the door of a restroom.
+This location has mounted their CA Title 24 restroom door sign on a wall next to the hallway entrance which leads to the restrooms.
+This is incorrect!

-- At a height of 58 inches minimum and 60 inches maximum above the finished floor/ground surface
+- At a height of 58″ minimum and 60″ maximum above the finished floor/ground surface, and

-– The Ca title 24 Restroom Door Sign must contrast with the door which you are mounting it on
+- Must contrast with the door which you are mounting it on.

-The tactile wall sign marked should be located alongside the entry, with tactile text and California spaced, grade 2 Braille.
-Optional is a pictogram placed in a 6″ field directly above the copy, and an ISA symbol if the restroom is wheelchair accessible.
+The wall sign should be located alongside the entry, with tactile text and California spaced, Grade 2 Braille.
+Optional is a pictogram placed in a 6″ field directly above the copy, and/or an ISA (International Symbol of Accessibility) pictogram, if the restroom is wheelchair accessible.

 Why are there different geometric signs?